-Occupational Therapy guide
+Guide to studying Occupational Therapy

 - Designing adaptations to living environments

-- How to develop and manage therapeutic groups
+- Development and management of therapeutic groups

 - Communication and other interpersonal skills

+Entry requirements vary by university.
 Always check for the university and course you want to apply to.

 - BSc Occupational Therapy